RESQUE-Framework/website/README.md

 (Note: these publications refer to version 1.0 of RESQUE; as the rating scheme will be continuously updated based on community feedback and ongoing evaluation studies, some divergences to these publications will arise).

-### The rating schemes
+### The rating sheets
-The rating schemes are provided as offline Excel files.
+The rating sheets are provided as offline Excel files in the folder [/rating_sheets](/rating_sheets).
+It is one separate sheet for publications, data set, and research software, respectively.
 The goal is to make data entry for applicants and hiring committees as easy and frictionless as possible.

 ### A coding manual
 The coding manual is a companion to the rating schemes and gives guidance on how to apply the ratings.
 It includes examples and a discussion of boundary cases.
 The goal of the coding manual is to increase interrater reliability, in particular when external raters apply the scheme to research outputs (in contrast to applicants rating their own research).

-Active development of the manual takes place in a [Google doc](https://docs.google.com/document/d/1jEFQ6Klpgc3uQQMKZDEfGmJLp1WSSVNjadTAHULLJk4/edit?usp=sharing); tagged releases are stored in /coding_manual.
+Active development of the manual takes place in a [Google doc](https://docs.google.com/document/d/1jEFQ6Klpgc3uQQMKZDEfGmJLp1WSSVNjadTAHULLJk4/edit?usp=sharing); tagged releases are stored in the folder [/coding_manual](./coding_manual).

 ### Analysis scripts for R
 We provide R scripts that ...